buhbai/arbguide/README.md

 ![Image of strat](https://github.com/buhbai/arbguide/blob/master/Images/37.webp)

 This strat is a lot easier if you walk on entry, due to seeker manipulation malarkey.
-Upon entering the screen, down dash here:
+Upon entering the screen, down dash here, at the rightmost point of the red vine in the background:

 ![Image of cue](https://github.com/buhbai/arbguide/blob/master/Images/38.png)